University of Minnesota Athletics

 Isaac Fruechte joined the University of Minnesota football staff as Wide Receivers Coach in January 2026.

-Fruechte comes to Minnesota, his alma mater, after serving as the Offensive Coordinator and Quarterbacks Coach at North Dakota.
+Fruechte comes to Minnesota, his alma mater, after serving as the Offensive Coordinator and Quarterbacks Coach at North Dakota during the 2024-25 seasons.

 Under Fruechte, North Dakota averaged 32.9 points and 387.3 yards per game in 2025 and advanced to the second round of the FCS playoffs.
 In 2024, North Dakota put up 30.8 points per game and 360.2 yards per game.